csu-cs/csci-235/docs/notes/08-2d-arrays.md

 ```

-There are two orders to process an entire two-dimensional array:

-1.  *Row processing*: process a single row at a time (faster)
-2.  *Column processing*: process a single column at a time
+### Memory Layout and Processing Order

--   Two-dimensional arrays are stored in *row order*.
-That means that an entire row is stored together, followed by the next row.
+Two-dimensional arrays are stored in **row-major order**.
+This means an entire row is stored together in contiguous memory, followed by the next row.

+-   **Row processing**: Processing a single row at a time.
+This is faster and more efficient because it accesses memory sequentially.
+-   **Column processing**: Processing a single column at a time.
+This is less efficient because it "jumps" through memory locations.

+> [!TIP]
+> Always prefer row-order processing (nested loops where the outer loop is the row) for better performance.

     ```cpp
     char board[2][3] {